Great Central Main Line: Freight

-Rundown and closure
+Decline and closure

 In the 1923 Grouping the Great Central Railway was merged into the London and North Eastern Railway, which in 1948 was nationalised along with the rest of Britain's railway network.
 The Great Central thrived in the early years of nationalisation.
 However, from the late 1950s onwards the freight traffic upon which the line relied started to decline, and the GCR route was largely neglected as other railway lines were thought to be more important.

 Although a very straight and direct line, it was designated a duplicate of the curvier Midland Main Line.
-In 1958 the line was transferred from the management of the Eastern Region to the London Midland Region, whose management still had loyalties to former companies (Midland/LMS) and against their rivals GCR/LNER.
+In 1958 the line was transferred from the management of British Rail's Eastern Region to its London Midland Region, whose management still had loyalties to former companies (Midland/LMS) and against their rivals GCR/LNER.

 In January 1960, express passenger services from London to Sheffield and Manchester were discontinued, leaving only three "semi-fast" London-Nottingham trains per day.
 In March 1963 local trains on many parts of the route were cancelled and many rural local stations were closed.
 However, at this time it was still hoped that better use of the route could be made for parcels and goods traffic.

-In the 1960s Beeching era, Dr Beeching decided that the London to northern England route was already well served by other lines, to which most of the traffic on the GCR could be diverted.
-Closure came to be seen as inevitable.
+In the 1960s Beeching cuts, Dr Beeching decided that the London to Northern England route was already well served by other lines, to which most of the traffic on the GCR could be diverted.
+Closure was seen as inevitable.

 The sections between Rugby and Aylesbury and between Nottingham and Sheffield were closed in 1966, leaving only an unconnected stub between Rugby and Nottingham, on which a skeleton shuttle service operated.
 This last stretch was closed to passenger services in May 1969.
-Goods trains continued to run on the London Extension between Nottingham and East Leake until 1973, and continue to run between Loughborough and East Leake to this day.
-There is a north branch from the Midland Main Line onto the Great Central tracks at Loughborough.
+Goods trains continued to run on the London Extension between Nottingham and East Leake until 1973, until the construction of a chord connecting the London Extension to the Midland Main Line at Loughborough Central.
+Trains continued to run between Loughborough and East Leake using the chord until the early 2020s.

 The closure of the GCR was the largest single closure of the Beeching era, and one of the most controversial.
 In a letter published in The Daily Telegraph on 28 September 1965, Denis Anthony Brian Butler, 9th Earl of Lanesborough, a peer and railway supporter, wrote: